Dzing-SMW/chordBRR/readme.txt

 The tool uses approximations when calculating the different chords.
 Since frequencies of notes (in equal temperament) do not perfectly line up, the tool stretches the individual waves in order to achieve the smallest possible size within a given error range.
 It is recommended for users to familiarize themselves with the musical concepts described below before using the tool.
-This youtube video describes these concepts well: https://www.youtube.com/watch?v=7JhVcGtT8z4
+This youtube video describes these concepts well: https://www.youtube.com/watch?v=7JhVcGtT8z4 The author is not responsible for the quality of the tool's output.
+Use your own judgement to determine whether the sample is useable or not.

 1.1) Just intonation